Kataract/More-Dyeables/README.md

 ##More Dyeables
 A Forge-based Minecraft mod that allows you to dye existing blocks new colors.

+##Installation
+You must have the Java Development Kit (JDK) installed on your system to compile this mod from source.
+* To begin, run [gradle] in the repository root: 'gradlew[.bat] [setupDecompWorkspace]', followed by `gradlew[.bat] [eclipse|idea] for whichever IDE you have (if you do not have one, use 'eclipse')
+* Build the jar by running 'gradlew[.bat] build'
+* If Gradle runs in to problems, try running 'gradlew clean' or 'gradlew cleanCache' Then simply move the jar from build/libs to your mods folder.

 ##Reporting problems/requests
 Please open an issue here on github.
 Include:
 * Your Minecraft version